Iyiola Omisore

-Iyiola Ajani Omisore (born 15 September 1957) is a Nigerian businessman, engineer, and politician who served as Deputy Governor of Osun State from 1999 to 2003.
+Iyiola Ajani Omisore (born 15 September 1957) is a Nigerian businessman, engineer, and politician who served as deputy governor of Osun State from 1999 to 2003.
 Subsequently, he served as a member of the Nigerian Senate for Osun East from 2003 to 2011.
-He is the current National Secretary of the All Progressives Congress.
+He is a former national secretary of the All Progressives Congress.

 Background

-Iyiola Omisore was born 15 September 1957, into a royal family of Ile-Ife, where he was also raised.
+Iyiola Omisore was born 15 September 1957, into a royal family in Ile-Ife, where he was also raised.
 He is the son of Oba David Olajide Omisore and the grandson of Lowa Ajani Anibijuwon Omisore, both of Olode, Ayepe.

 Iyiola is also the grandson of the Late Olufewara Kabiyesi Oba Titus Adetoba of the Oseganderuku ruling house in Ifewara where his mother, Princess Emila Adejola ruled as Regent until her death in 2006.

 In August 2006, his father was crowned as the first Olu of Olode Town in Ife South Local Government Area of Osun State.

 Education

-He had his primary education at the SS Peter and Paul Roman Catholic School in Ile-Ife and his secondary education at St. John Grammar School Ile-Ife, Osun State, Nigeria from 1972 – 1977.
+He had his primary education at the SS Peter and Paul Roman Catholic School in Ile-Ife and his secondary education at St. John Grammar School Ile-Ife, Osun State, Nigeria from 1972 to 1977.

-He later attended Federal Polytechnic Owo in Ondo State Nigeria.
+He then attended Federal Polytechnic Owo in Ondo State Nigeria.
 He then sat for and passed his Full Technological Certificate Examinations at the Technology College, Reading UK, and obtained a diploma Certificate in Electrical/Electronics Engineering.

 Omisore holds two engineering degrees and a postgraduate certificate from Brunel University Uxbridge, as well as a PhD in Infrastructure Finance from the International School of Management, Paris, France.
 He is currently undergoing his DBA programme at the same institution.
 A Fellow of the Institution of Mechanical Engineers, England and Wales, he has undergone several courses in different high-profile institutions including Georgetown University, Washington DC, USA; ABS Academy, Athens, Greece; University of Carolina; West London College; Harvard University and the Internationale Weiterbildung und Entwicklungg GmbH, Germany.

 In January 2013, he completed and was awarded a Doctorate Degree by the International School of Management in Paris.

 Business

 He started his early professional life 1983 with Drake and Gordham while in the UK, rising to top management positions.
 Two years later, he was brought back to Nigeria by its Nigerian division, Drake and Scull (Nig) Ltd where he honed his project management skills.
 He later established his own engineering firms; Mechelec Consultants –an Engineering Consultancy outfit and Chrisore Eng Ltd – an Electrical Engineering firm.

 While with Drake and Scull Nig.
-Ltd, he supervised the construction of 19 airfields including the Makurdi Air Force Base and other projects like the Sokoto and Makurdi Rice Mills, Taraku Oil Mill, Sokoto University Teaching Hospital, Onitsha Flour Mills, Bank of The North (Now Unity Bank) Building, World Bank Assisted Health Projects for Plateau, Benue and Nasarawa States and the Imiringi Rural Electrification project in Bayelsa State.
+Ltd, he supervised the construction of 19 airfields including the Makurdi Air Force Base and other projects like the Sokoto and Makurdi Rice Mills, Taraku Oil Mill, Sokoto University Teaching Hospital, Onitsha Flour Mills, Bank of The North (now Unity Bank) Building, World Bank Assisted Health Projects for Plateau, Benue and Nasarawa States and the Imiringi Rural Electrification project in Bayelsa State.

 Political career

 Deputy Governorship

-Omisore served as Deputy State Governor of Osun State from 1999 – 2003 under Governor Adebisi Akande.
+Omisore served as deputy governor of Osun State from 1999 to 2003 under Governor Adebisi Akande.